Course Description | Credits | Term | Frequency | |

 BEE 439 Irrigation Principles and Practice (eCampus) |

 Survey of irrigation systems, system configurations, factors that influence irrigation efficiency, crop water requirements, energy requirements, pumps, irrigation scheduling.
 For non-engineers.
 Lec/lab/rec.
-PREREQS: MTH 111 |
+PREREQS: MTH 111.
+NOTE: Only offered at the La Grande campus |

 4 | Spring | Annually |